edysfy/Group_website/uxDesign.md

 Team member: Actually, you can only see them on the map right now.

 User2: Oh, I think it would be good to have a list somewhere.
 This would also help users keep track of their feelings.
 I know some people like to keep a diary of how they feel from day to day, this could complement something like that.
+I would like to have the option to delete these posts also.
 </em>
 </p>

 This user was perfectly right; the ability to easily track your own EmotePosts is invaluable.
-We wanted to create a user interface that would allow a user to easily navigate through their history.
+We wanted to create a user interface that would allow a user to easily navigate through their history, and having the option to their own delete posts.
 See below for our final version:

 <p align="center">
   <img src="supporting_images/EmotePosts_history.gif" alt="animated" />